Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Introduction

+Audio-visual deepfakes include videos that have been either manipulated or created from scratch to primarily mislead, deceive or influence audiences.
+Given that access to deepfake generation technologies has become widespread and the technologies are easy to use, some researchers argue that deepfakes are ``threat to democracy''~\cite{schwartzYou2018, brandonThere2019, sampleWhat2020, thomasDeepfakes2020}.
+For example,~\cite{thiesNeural2020} used a video of the former United States president Barack Obama to demonstrate a novel face reenactment method.
+In the resultant realistic video, the former president's lip movement is synchronized with the speech of another person.
+This type of manipulations has the potential to mislead people in forming wrong opinions and could have serious consequences.

+Given the rapid grow of fake videos on the Internet, robust and accurate deepfake detection methods are increasingly important.
+This triggered the release of several benchmark datasets for deepfake detection~\cite{korshunovDeepFakes2018, rosslerFaceForensics2019, dolhanskyDeepFake2020, heForgeryNet2021} and state-of-the-art deepfake detection methods~\cite{chenDetecting2022, razaMultimodaltrace2023, ilyasAVFakeNet2023,bayarDeep2016, cozzolinoRecasting2017, yangExposing2019, liFace2020} demonstrate promising performance on those benchmark datasets, which define the problem as a binary classification task (i.e. classify the whole input video as \textit{real} or \textit{fake}).

-However, fake content might constitute only a small part of an otherwise long real video, as was initially suggested in~\cite{chughNot2020}.
-Such short modified segments have the power to alter the meaning and sentiment of the original content completely.
-For example, consider the manipulation illustrated in Figure~\ref{fig:overview}.
-The real video might represent a person saying ``Vaccinations are safe'', while the fake includes only a short modified segment; for example, ``safe'' is replaced with ``dangerous''.
-Hence, the meaning and sentiment of the fake video differ significantly from the real one.
-If done precisely, this type of coordinated manipulation can sway public opinion (\eg when employed for media of a famous person as the example with Barack Obama) in a particular direction, for example, based on target sentiment polarity.
-Given the discussed central assumption behind current datasets and methods, the state-of-the-art deepfake detectors might not perform well on this type of manipulations.
+Fake content however, may only constitute a small part(s) of a long real video~\cite{chughNot2020} and these modified segment(s) could completely change the meaning and sentiment of the original content.
+Lets consider the example illustrated in Figure~\ref{fig:overview}, where the real video on the left captures the person saying ``Vaccinations are safe''.
+When the word ``safe'' is replaced with its antonym ``dangerous'', the meaning and sentiment of the video is significantly changed.
+This type of video forgeries can effectively manipulate the public opinion, particularly when targeting media involving famous individuals, as the example with Barack Obama.
+Given the underlying assumption (i.e. deepfake detection is a binary classification problem) of the current deepfake detection benchmark datasets and methods, it is possible that the state-of-the-art techniques may not perform well in identifying this new type of manipulations.